uccser/cs-field-guide/text/en/chapters/coding-compression.md

 Notice how the images look very similar, even though the second one has many zero coefficients.
 The differences we can see will be barely visible when the image is viewed at its original size.

 Try this out yourself:
-{button link="http://www.csfieldguide.org.nz/en/interactives/jpeg-compression/index.html" text="JPEG interactive"}
+{interactive name="jpeg-compression" type="whole-page" text="JPEG interactive"}

 We still have 64 numbers even with the many zeros, so how do we save space when storing the zeros?
 You will notice that the zeros are bunched towards the bottom right.
 This means if we list the coefficients in a zig-zag, starting from the top left corner, we will end up with many zeros in a row.
 Instead of writing 20 zeros we can store the fact that there are 20 zeros using a method of run-length encoding very similar to the one discussed earlier in this chapter.